 Details of awards can be found below.

-The Serious Violence Duty, launched in January 2023, is a new legal requirement for authorities such as the police, justice partners, the fire service, the local authority and health, to work together to prevent and reduce serious violence in our communities.
+The Serious Violence Duty was introduced in January 2023 as part of the Police, Crime, Sentencing and Courts Act 2022.
+It requires authorities such as the Police, Justice Partners, the Fire and Rescue Service, the Local Authority, and Health to work together to prevent and reduce serious violence in our communities.

 The Home Office Safer Streets 5 programme provides funding to tackle neighbourhood crime, violence against women and girls (VAWG) and anti-social behaviour (ASB).